The Alaska Medicaid Coordinated Care Initiative Is Here to Help

 an RFP for case management services, which will be awarded during the

-targeted to begin during the fall of 2014.
+targeted to begin during the winter of 2014-2015.
 Once awarded, the selected

 vendor(s) will provide one-on-one case management services that will be